Login

 9. Dates of future meetings

-Issued at 8.00pm on Friday 4 April 2025.
+Issued at 8.00am on Tuesday 13 May 2025.

 Declarations of Interest – the Vice Chairman is a Garve Public Hall Trustee, a Friend of Garve War Memorial, a LCT elected Director and a member of the GD CORe land panel.
 The Treasurer noted she is a land owner with regards to the SSEN underground cable from the Western Isles to Beauly and Community Council elected member Sadie-Michaela Harris is a member of the Wyvis Natural Playpark group.
 Cllr Kraft is a member of the North Planning Applications Committee at The Highland Council.
 Community Council elected members confirmed that they had read all documents due to be discussed tonight before the start of this meeting.